frederic-perez/AmE-dictionary/data/dictionary.md

 __disheartened__ _adj_ :three::dart::mega: /dɪsˈhɑːtənd/ Disappointed about something and having less confidence or less hope about it than before.
 __disheartening__ _adj_ :three: /dɪsˈhɑːtənɪŋ/ Making one feel disappointed and less confident or less hopeful.
 __dishevel__ _vt_ :seven::hammer: (disheveled) _A disheveled look of a beat poet._
-__disheveled__ _adj_ :five: /dih-SHEV-uld/ (dishevelled) In disarray; extremely disorderly.
+__disheveled__ _adj_ :eight: /dih-SHEV-uld/ (dishevelled) In disarray; extremely disorderly.
 Marked by disorder or disarray. _His hair disheveled and his clothes wrinkled, the late student had clearly overslept._
 __dishing__ _v_
 __dishonest__
 __dishwasher__ _n_ _I worked as a dishwasher._